nerdschoolbergen/pair-programming/exercise-1/README.md

 #### 0.4.1 Declaring test functions

-: book: To declare a test use the `test` function:
+:book: To declare a test use the `test` function:

 ```js
 test("did not rain", () => {